scottperham/hack-and-chat/_posts/2022-03-30-adaptive-card-templates.md

 When you need to build data-driven cards there are a couple of options open to you.
 The first is to simply define the JSON for the final card dynamically.

-Although this is made slightly easier with the Adaptive Card SDKs that are available for [.NET](https://docs.microsoft.com/en-us/adaptive-cards/sdk/authoring-cards/net) and [JavaScript](https://docs.microsoft.com/en-us/adaptive-cards/sdk/authoring-cards/javascript), the downside to this approach is that it tends to require a lot of declaritive code and it's not that easy to take a beautifully designed card from the [Adaptive Card designer](https://adaptivecards.io/designer/) and re-create that with the available object models.
+Although this is made slightly easier with the Adaptive Card SDKs that are available for [.NET](https://docs.microsoft.com/en-us/adaptive-cards/sdk/authoring-cards/net) and [JavaScript](https://docs.microsoft.com/en-us/adaptive-cards/sdk/authoring-cards/javascript), the downside to this approach is that it tends to require a lot of declarative code and it's not that easy to take a beautifully designed card from the [Adaptive Card designer](https://adaptivecards.io/designer/) and re-create that with the available object models.

 The second way of handling this (and in my opinion, the better way!) is to use **_templating_**.